-FIS Global — FIS Innovation Lab
+FIS Global — FIS ventures & Impact labs

 Partnership Fund for New York City and Accenture — FinTech Innovation Lab

-The NYC Investment Fund and Accenture jointly run the FinTech Innovation Lab, a 12-week program that focuses on early- to growth-stage startups.
+The Partnership Fund for New York City (formerly the New York City Investment Fund) and Accenture jointly run the FinTech Innovation Lab, a 12-week program that focuses on early- to growth-stage startups.
 Participants get a workspace, mentorship, connections to industry leaders and user groups, feedback on products, and weekly workshops and panel discussions.